Azure/retail-ai-enhanced-search/docs/02_DeploymentFlow.md

 ## Customizable Options

+> :warning: Tip : We recommend you to leverage the same sample data provided under the data folder at least once so as to get the hang of the flow.

 $${\color{blue} FOR POC}$$

 **Azure CosmosDB**
-We recommend you to leverage the same sample data provided under the data folder at least once so as to get the hang of the flow.
  In the script we are setting the "dataChangeDetectionPolicy" property in your data source definition.
 This is done to enable [incremental indexing](https://learn.microsoft.com/azure/search/search-howto-index-cosmosdb#indexing-new-and-changed-documents).
 The property tells the indexer which change tracking mechanism is used on your data.

 - For Azure Cosmos DB indexers, the only supported policy is the "HighWaterMarkChangeDetectionPolicy" using the “_ts (timestamp)” property provided by Azure Cosmos DB.